wzunker/taktmate/MICROSOFT_ENTRA_EXTERNAL_ID_SETUP.md

 The backend application should validate tokens using these steps:

 1. **Fetch JWKS Keys**
-   - Retrieve public keys from Azure AD B2C JWKS endpoint
+   - Retrieve public keys from Microsoft Entra External ID JWKS endpoint
    - Cache keys and refresh periodically
    - Validate token signature using appropriate key